Azure/azure-event-hubs-spark/docs/structured-streaming-eventhubs-integration.md

 ### ForeachWriter

-An implementation of `ForeachWriter` is also offered by the `EventHubsForeachWriter`.
+An implementation of `ForeachWriter` is offered by the `EventHubsForeachWriter`.
 For simple round-robin sends, this is the fastest way to write your data from Spark to Event Hubs.
-For sends involving properties, partition keys, etc, then you need to use the `EventHubsSink`.
+For any other send pattern, you must use the `EventHubsSink`.
 A sample is shown below:

 ```scala
 val ehConf = EventHubsConf("YOUR_CONNECTION_STRING")